Ananta-Vaishnavi/Portfolio/CONTRIBUTING.md

 ### 7 : Review

 - 🎉🌟Congratulations!
-Sit and relax, you've made your contribution to Terminal-Portfolio project.
+Sit and relax, you've made your contribution to Portfolio project.
 Wait until the PR is reviewed and incorporate changes suggested by the community.
 After which the PR can be successfully merged.
 🎉🎊